coti-io/confidentiality-contracts/README.md

 # Hardhat ([confidential-contracts](https://github.com/coti-io/confidentiality-contracts))

+> [!NOTE]
+> Please refer to the latest [tags](https://github.com/coti-io/confidentiality-contracts/tags) to find the most stable version to use.

-The `confidential-contracts` project is comprised of three main components:
+The `confidentiality-contracts` project is composed of three main components:

 1. **Reference libraries** (located in `contracts/lib`): containts the `MpcCore` and `MpcInterface` libraries referenced by all other SDKs.
 These libraries contain instructions for methods which the gcEVM handles as bytecode.
 For a full description of the libraries visit the [libraries readme](contracts/lib/lib_readme.md).